“I tell you the truth, unless you are born again, you

 The 120 disciples, who were anointed with holy spirit as the foundation

-stones, and the 3000 who were baptized that day, were
+stones, and the 3000 who were baptized that same day, were

-thus "born again" and brought into the new covenant, becoming God's sons
+thus "born again" by being brought into the new covenant, thus becoming God's sons

-for a second time since the old covenant was from this day on no longer
+for a second time.
+The old covenant was from this day on no longer

 valid.
 Samaritans, and

-later Gentiles, would also be born from God, but for their first time.
+later Gentiles, would also be born from God, but not "again" as they had

 together, growing into a holy temple for Jehovah," and "built up

 together into a place for God to inhabit by spirit."

 All who belong to Jehovah have been "born of water" (by baptism) and are

 also born of the spirit, for without the spirit they cannot worship God